mrTimofey/frontizer/README.md

 ## Assets

 Assets folder contains all statics and source files for your project.
-Published asset files are placed inside *assets/compiled* directory.
+Compiled assets are placed inside *assets/compiled* directory by default.

 ### Client JavaScript and ECMAScript 6